cap-js/docs/about/best-practices.md

 - translate requests from and to wire protocols like HTTP, REST, OData, GraphQL, ... to protocol-agnostic CAP requests and queries
 - inbound and outbound
 - in effect your service implementations stay agnostic to those protocols
-- which allows us to exchange protocol, replace targets by mocks, doing fast inner loop development in airplane mode, even change topologies from from a monolith to microservices and vice versa late in time.
+- which allows us to exchange protocol, replace targets by mocks, doing fast inner loop development in airplane mode, even change topologies from a monolith to microservices and vice versa late in time.

 ### Database Services